Jerry Ostroski: Professional career

 Ostroski was selected in the tenth round of the 1992 NFL Draft by the Kansas City Chiefs.
 Ostroski played 106 games (8 years) in the NFL, all with the Bills; he started 102 games at the center, offensive guard, and offensive tackle positions.
-In his 7th year, 2000, the last of three under head coach Wade Phillips, when the Bills had an 8–8 won-lost record, Ostroski became their starting center, replacing Dusty Zeigler who went to play with the Giants, playing between left guard Ruben Brown and right guard Jamie Nails in all 16 games.
-However, in 2001, Bill Conaty became the center and Ostroski showed his versatility again and moved to right guard.
+In his 7th year, 2000, the last of three under head coach Wade Phillips, Ostroski was the starting center in all 16 games.
+However, in 2001, Ostroski showed his versatility again and moved to right guard.

 After recovering from a broken leg in the 2001 preseason, he injured a knee late in the season versus the Atlanta Falcons.
 Ostroski won the Ed Block Courage Award in 2001.

 Due to his knee injury, Ostroski retired on August 27, 2002.
+At the time of his retirement, he was the longest serving member of the Buffalo Bills.
+Ostroki's durability and versatility are illustrated by the number of games stated at four different positions: 34 at center, 32 at right guard, 26 at right tackle and 10 at left guard.